sfaleron/PolygonTiles/README.rst

  Edge           Tile's side, possibly shared between two tiles Scene          The collection of all tiles
  Active Tile    Tile cursor
- Active Edge    Edge cursor
+ Active Edge    Edge cursor, always an edge of the active tile
- Selection      A highlighted subgroup of tiles
 =============  ===============================================